ertis-research/grafana-panel-what-if/README.md

 - **Decimals:** Defines the number of decimals to which the prediction results will be rounded.
 This rounding will not be applied for the prediction or export, but will only be visual when displaying the results both individually and in the graph.
 - **Extra calculation**: Identifier for an additional calculation that can be executed using model data to obtain information that enhances the analysis.
 Refer to the [corresponding section](#extra-calculations) for more information.

+Next, you will be able to configure the model queries, which will allow you to add data directly from Grafana.
+Check their configuration in the [corresponding section](#data-import-queries).

 Regarding the connection to the model, this shall be done through HTTP and it shall be possible to add basic authentication.
 The fields to be filled in are the following:
 - **Method** (required): Method to be used for the HTTP request.
 The available values are POST, GET, PUT and PATCH.
 - **URL** (required): URL address where the model expects to receive the input data.
 - **Username** (optional): Username for basic authentication.
 - **Password** (optional): Password for basic authentication.

+You must then configure the [list of tags](#list-of-tags) for the model.

+Optionally, you can preprocess the data before invoking the model, by applying scaling and/or executing JavaScript code.
+For more details, see the [corresponding section](#pre-processing-and-scaling-of-input-data).

 ##### Delete and edit models
 For an already configured model, the form will be displayed filled with the model data.
 The fields will be disabled to prevent unwanted editing.